ThatGhost/SnapExit/README.md

   }
 ```

-This halts the flow of the request and immediately returns a response to the client.
+This halts the flow of task immediatly, you can even return custom defined data to the return point:
-You can also return a specialized response like so (body and headers are optional):
 ```csharp
   _executionControlService.StopExecution(new CustomResponseData() {
       StatusCode = 404,